lubojr/naucse.python.cz/lessons/beginners-en/testing-pl4ua/index.md

 def tic_tac_toe_1d():
     """Start the game

-    It creates an empty board and runs player_move and computer_move alternately until the game is finished.
+    It creates an empty board and run player_move and computer_move alternately until the game is finished.
     """
     while ...: